jfrog/partner-integrations/Slack/Platform/App/README.md

 On the next screen, name the notification, select which events you would like to include in the notification, and which repos should be included.
 You can also setup include/exclude pattens and select a channel to send the notifications to.

-Once you have setup notifications, you should start seeing the notification cards in the channel within 20 minutes.
+Once you have setup notifications, you should start seeing the notification cards in the channel within 15 minutes.

+# Using JFrog Xray in Slack

+The Slack Application supports Xray License and Vulnerability notifications.
+For these notifications to work, you must first setup **Watches** and **Policies** inside the JFrog Platform (Xray).
+Once you have configured your Xray Policy, you can then come back to Slack and create notifications that respond to the policy.

+To learn how to setup Watches and Policies, [see this video](https://www.youtube.com/watch?v=88hwwMJsS58)

+The JFrog Slack app allows you to view vulnerability notifications two ways:

+**One: by CVE**

+--

+**Two: by Component (Aggregate View)**

+--

-# List of Commands
+# Full List of Commands

 ## Artifactory